hazzaaclark/genesis/README.md

 # genesis
-A Collection of Projects for my Motorola 68000 Embedded System
+A Collection of Projects for my Motorola 68000 Embedded System.